Value creation for host regions

 Value creation for host countries

-In line with its ambition to be the company of responsible energies and Based on the values and principles formally set out in its Code of Conduct and Safety Health Environment Quality Charter, TotalEnergies strives to be an agent of positive change for society, and to contribute to its development through its societal actions.
+In line with its ambition to be a world-class player in the energy transition and based on the values and principles formally set out in its Code of Conduct and Safety Health Environment Quality Charter, TotalEnergies strives to be an agent of positive change for society, and to contribute to its development through its societal actions.

 At a national level, the group’s activities generate value for the countries where it operates, and TotalEnergies intends to contribute to the development of economic opportunities for its host regions and communities.
 At a local level, the group’s activities can be a source of opportunities for the people, but may also have an impact on the living conditions of local communities and residents.
 Furthermore, in order to address society’s global challenges, the group is committed to the public interest.